CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ## Configure Port Lanes

-To override the default behavior for supported speeds and platforms, you can specify the number of lanes.
-For example for the NVIDIA SN3700 switch, the default behavior is 50G (2 lanes, NRZ) and 100G (4 lanes, NRZ).
-You can override this setting to to 50G (1 lanes, PAM4) and 100G (2 lanes, PAM4):
+With auto-negotiation off, you can override the default behavior for supported speeds and platforms and specify the number of lanes for a port.
+For example, for the NVIDIA SN3700 switch, the default port speed is 50G (2 lanes, <span style="background-color:#F5F5DC">[NRZ](## "Non-Return-to-Zero")</span> signaling mode) and 100G (4 lanes, NRZ signaling mode).
+You can override this setting to 50G (1 lane, <span style="background-color:#F5F5DC">[PAM4](## "Pulse Amplitude Modulation 4-level")</span> signaling mode) and 100G (2 lanes, PAM4 signaling mode).

+{{%notice note%}}
+This setting does not apply when auto-negotiation is on because Cumulus Linux advertises all supported speed options, including PAM4 and NRZ during auto-negotiation.
+{{%/notice%}}

 {{< tabs "TabID1401 ">}}
 {{< tab "NVUE Commands ">}}